alxbetz/mira/README.md

 and save them into
 '/path/to/pipeline/genomicDB'

-4.Create the job submission file where all input files and parameters for the run are defined and save it as '/path/to/pipeline/runfile.tsv'.
+4. Create the job submission file where all input files and parameters for the run are defined and save it as '/path/to/pipeline/runfile.tsv'.
 This is again a tab-separated file with the following columns:

 field | values | description